 The Weaver family has been involved in dairy farming for six generations and purchased Bridgewater Dairy in 1998.
-Chris and his father Leon have grown their farm from 500 to now more than 6,000 dairy cows that live on three farms in Ohio and Indiana.
-The Weavers work closely with their team of 90 people to ensure cow care remains a top priority at their farms.
+Chris and his father Leon have grown their farm from 500 to 4,500 dairy cows that live on two farms in Ohio.
+The Weavers work closely with their team of 80 people to ensure cow care remains a top priority at their farms.

 Why did you decide to become a dairy farmer?

 Chris: My family has been involved in dairy farming for six generations.
 My father was a veterinarian, and we grew up in the city.
 I attended The University of California, Davis and initially wanted to go into human medicine.
 But, I had a couple of internships on dairy farms and really started to develop a passion for dairy farming.
 My father and I purchased this farm and started out with 500 cows — now, we have about 4,500.
 Today, we are here for our cows, for our environment and for our communities.

 HEAR FROM THE FARMER